 Doors or handles first?

 In certain situations you may actually decide on the handles before you choose your replacement cabinet doors.
 You may have seen handles which struck you as very special and decided to base your kitchen design around them.
-This might seem like a surprising thing to do, but actually, with some of the handles available these days it isn't that unusual.
+This might seem like a surprising thing to do, but actually, with some of the products available these days it isn't that unusual.
 Take the Swarovski bars and knobs as perfect examples.
 These are studded with crystals and would look great next to black gloss cabinets.

 In most cases, however you will choose your handles after you have decided on the style and material of your door first.